Weekend Reading – Best ETFs in Canada 2021

 Humm, makes me think you should really learn to live with stocks if you want decent investing returns over the coming decades.
 Returns will not come from bonds in my opinion.

 I go back to this article with thanks Ben Carlson, who wondered why anyone would own bonds right now.

-Ben cites a few reasons in his post but my favourite is in bold below with my reasoning:
+There are some decent bond ETFs to consider as part of the Best ETFs in Canada 2021 to own and Ben cites a few reasons in his post but my favourite is in bold below with my reasoning: